 REF-VLM supports image and visual prompt (VPT) inputs, where VPT includes point, box, scribble, and mask.
-For image encoding, we follow LLaVA \citep{llava} and use CLIP-ViT \citep{clip} to extract global features mapped to the text embedding space.
-To address CLIP-ViT's limitations \citep{rasheed2024glamm, lai2024lisa, zhang2024psalm} in dense prediction tasks, we additionally employ CLIP-ConvNeXt \citep{cherti2023reproducible}, a Conv-based architecture pre-trained on large-scale image-text pairs, to capture multi-scale local features.
+For image encoding, we follow LLaVA \cite{llava} and use CLIP-ViT \cite{clip} to extract global features mapped to the text embedding space.
+To address CLIP-ViT's limitations \cite{rasheed2024glamm, lai2024lisa, zhang2024psalm} in dense prediction tasks, we additionally employ CLIP-ConvNeXt \cite{cherti2023reproducible}, a Conv-based architecture pre-trained on large-scale image-text pairs, to capture multi-scale local features.
 The outputs of both encoders are concatenated to improve visual task decoding.
-For VPT encoding, we propose a parameter-free \emph{Mask-Guided Aggregation} method (see \Cref{sec:vpt-encoder}) to fuse image and VPT features, enabling precise region understanding.
+For VPT encoding, we propose a parameter-free \emph{Mask-Guided Aggregation} method to fuse image and VPT features, enabling precise region understanding.

-REF-VLM employs Vicuna-v1.5-7B \citep{zheng2023vicuna} as the base LLM for processing the text modality. \Cref{fig:framework}(b), (c), and (d) illustrate the parallel decoding and supervision process of a training sample.
-In the \textit{(b) Training Sample Text Encoding} process, the input training text adheres to the TRP specification outlined in \Cref{sec:trp}, requiring the LLM to generate a sequence of latent embeddings of equal length for the final visual decoding target, represented as \texttt{<REF>} tokens.
+REF-VLM employs Vicuna-v1.5-7B \cite{zheng2023vicuna} as the base LLM for processing the text modality. \Cref{fig:framework}(b), (c), and (d) illustrate the parallel decoding and supervision process of a training sample.
+In the \textit{(b) Training Sample Text Encoding} process, the input training text adheres to the TRP specification described earlier, requiring the LLM to generate a sequence of latent embeddings of equal length for the final visual decoding target, represented as \texttt{<REF>} tokens.
 In pipeline \textit{(c) Image-Text Interleaved Embedding}, the image global features and aggregated visual prompt features output from pipeline \textit{(a) Visual Encoding} are substituted into the reserved placeholders (i.e., \texttt{<image>} and \texttt{<region>}) respectively, forming a complete sequence fed into the LLM Decoder.

 \Cref{fig:framework}(d) and (e) illustrates the supervision process of the training sequence.
 The gray area corresponds to the prompt part, which does not require loss calculation during the supervised fine-tuning.
 The blue area corresponds to the answer part, which is mapped to the vocabulary and included in the loss computation.
 The red area corresponds to the \texttt{<REF>} tokens, which not only undergo the same LLM loss calculation as the blue area but also serve as inputs to the visual unit decoders for further decoding.
-This aspect will be detailed in \Cref{sec:unit-decoder}.